The new generation of connected insulin delivery devices may help simplify your routine.

 - Help prevent skipped or missed doses.

-- Do the math for you when figuring out how to dose for a meal or correct a high blood sugar reading.
+- Do the math for you when figuring out how to dose for a meal or correct a high blood glucose reading.

 - Keep track of the time and amount of each dose, and remind you when it’s time for the next one.